Paromeos Monastery: Ruins and excavations

-Since 1996, the Netherlands Organization for Scientific Research (NWO) and the Faculty of Archaeology of the University of Leiden have financed the archaeological research on the remains of the site commonly known as the Monastery of Saint Moses the Black, near the Paromeos Monastery.
+Since 1996, the Netherlands Organization for Scientific Research (NWO) and the Faculty of Archaeology of the University of Leiden have financed the archaeological research on the remains of the site commonly known as the Monastery of Saint Moses the Black, near Paromeos Monastery.
 This monastery was surrounded by an enclosure wall that was perhaps a somewhat late addition during the ninth century.

 Within the old monastery, archaeologists discovered the remains of a square structure measuring some sixteen meters square, in the southeastern corner of the site.
 Though its original purpose was at first unclear, it has now been determined to have most likely been a defensive tower, or keep that may have stood some twenty-five meters in height.
 However, pottery from the 4th or early 5th century found on the site suggest that this tower was built very early for monastic purposes, particularly with regards to what was probably a fairly small community of monks.
 It has been suggested that this may have originally been built as a Roman military structure in order to defend the Nitrian Desert and its salt production.
 Then, after having been abandoned during the fourth century, it may have been put to use by newly arrived anchorites.

 In 1998, excavations uncovered a structure that proved later to be that of a church immediately north of the tower.
 The walls of the nave are made from poor quality and improvised masonry that suggest that the church was perhaps rebuilt hastily after having been destroyed.
 The actual sanctuary of this church is of better quality, and was apparently reconstructed somewhat later, perhaps at the end of the ninth or the beginning of the tenth century.
 The altar, which is fairly well preserved, sits atop a one step high podium.

 Remains, probably of an earlier structure and consisting of more solid masonry of finely cut limestone blocks, were found in the western part of the church's nave.
 Since one of these blocks was inscribed with a number of hieroglyphics in high relief, it is very plausible that an Ancient Egyptian monument existed in close proximity to this site.

 Abbot

-The Bishop and Abbot of the Paromeos Monastery in Wadi Al-Natrun is Bishop Anba Isidoros since 14 June 1992.
+The Bishop and Abbot of Paromeos Monastery in Wadi Al-Natrun is Bishop Anba Isidoros since 14 June 1992.